-- 6 If there are any unused tags that are listed in the QADirector text files, delete the attribute and tag lines.
-Each attribute must be mapped to a tag.
-If there are any tags that appear in these files that are not used, the integration will not work. - 7 Save and close the trqacenter_item.txt and trqadirector_item.txt files. - 8 In TrackRecord's QACenter Reported Defect type, ensure that the QC_Defect_Test field tag is applied to a single-item combination box and that field is pointed to the QADirector Test type.
-See "Using the Type Editor" on page 86. - In the default schema shipped with TrackRecord, this field tag is associated with the Test single-item combination box.
+- In TrackRecord's QACenter Reported Defect type, ensure that the QC_Defect_Test field tag is applied to a single-item combination box and that field is pointed to the QADirector Test type.
+See "Using the Type Editor" on page 88. - In the default schema shipped with TrackRecord, this field tag is associated with the Test single-item combination box.
 This will create a link between the QACenter Reported Defect and the QADirector Test types and allow TrackRecord to pass its internal database identifier to QADirector.
 When the integration is finished, there will be a link to the corresponding QACenter Reported Defect in each test submitted from QADirector. - 9 Test the integration by submitting a defect from QADirector to Track-Record.
 Refer to the QADirector documentation for information on submitting a defect to TrackRecord.